 Field surveys identify and document evidence of past cultural activity on a property by examining the modern ground surface.

 For some projects, monitoring during construction is the most appropriate way to address cultural resources requirements.
-This applies when ground disturbance is limited, is in heavily developed settings, or as a precautionary measure due to nearby cultural resources.
+This applies when ground disturbance is limited or located in heavily developed settings, or as a precautionary measure due to nearby cultural resources.
 We work closely with contractors to minimize disruption to construction activities.

 If significant cultural resources are found in the project area, excavations may be required.
 Excavation phases are guided by project-specific plans that describe the project goals, research issues, and field methods.
 With 30+ years of experience in the Southwest, we construct solid, efficient research designs that anticipate and avoid complications and delays, allowing us to focus on the key issues involved in your project.

-Public awareness of project results can generate goodwill for the client and can enhance the value of archaeological discoveries.
+People love learning about the archaeology of their neighborhood or city.
+Publicizing project results can generate goodwill for the client and can enhance the value of archaeological discoveries.